 The national cost of diabetes to the US is $245billion, and while for many this is a condition that is unavoidable, if more people acted upon medical advice and were aware of the risk factors, this cost could be reduced.

 As is typical of these campaigns, every years hosts a different focus area.
 The theme for 2018 focused on health following gestational diabetes.
-The theme for 2019 is not yet confirmed but come back for more information!
+The themes for 2019 & 2020 are not yet confirmed but come back for more information!